rocas777/Bomberman/docs/README.md

 ### 2. Bomb Explosion
 #### The Problem
 >While implementing the bomb functionalities we had to decide on how to do the bomb explosion part.
-On one hand we could make each bomb responsible for handling its how explosion and on the other hand we could pass that duty to the field controller (in the way we designed the app the field model holds almost every other class) since we will have to one way or another to remove blocks in the explosion range.
+On one hand we could make each bomb responsible for handling its own explosion rendering, on the other hand we could pass that duty to the field controller (in the way we designed the app the field model holds almost every other class).
 #### The Design
 >We chose to go with the first option of letting each bomb handle itself and implementing a State Pattern since this was specially easier to do with the above mentioned MVC pattern.
 What this pattern does is allow us to represent different states of application with different subclasses.
 This pattern allowed us to address this simple problem because the bomb clearly has two different states: ticking and explosion.
+When the bomb needs to change from ticking to exploded, it only has to change its view.
+Since both implement the same interface, the controller does not have the need to keep checking flags and if's when it renders to check the state.
 #### The Implementation
 >add uml and stuff
 #### The Consequences